-A letter to my daughter on International Day of the Girl
+Motherhood confessions: A letter to my daughter on International Women's Day

-It seems pretty fitting, on International Day of the Girl, to write a letter to the single most important female in my life.
+It seems pretty fitting, on International Women's Day, to write a letter to the single most important female in my life.

 Being your mum is the greatest thing to ever happen to me, but it also fills me with responsibility for everything I want you to know about the world.

-Because although you are "only" just seven (and still so amazingly child-like in everything you do), one day you will be a woman, and, as you mum, I have so many hopes and dreams for the life you will live and lead.
+Because although you are "only" just 10 (and still so amazingly child-like in everything you do), one day you will be a woman, and, as your mum, I have so many hopes and dreams for the life you will live and lead.

 First, and possibly most importantly, know that you don't belong to anything or anyone.
 Never allow yourself to feel like you do.
 You – and only you – have total agency over yourself and your body.